It's not just a spring thing anymore.

-AIFF’s spring array for years has been all about American indie filmmakers — and, until now, the fall presentation has been a week of “world films,” with few festivities.
+AIFF’s spring array for years has been all about American indy filmmakers — and, until now, the fall presentation has been a week of “world films,” with few festivities.
 Now, it’s gone to the next level, with gala events and world movies highlighting pressing issues of our day.

 The fuzzy, shifting world of gender will be explored in “Rebels on Pointe,” a cinema verite (the real world in real time sans narration or script) showcasing Les Ballets Trockadero de Monte Carlo, an all-male drag ballet mounted after New York’s notorious 1969 Stonewall riots against gay oppression.

 Filmmaker Bobbi Jo Hart, a 1989 International Studies graduate of Southern Oregon University, now of Montreal, says, “It’s a message embracing our shared humanity, regardless of the different ways we see someone else, how they look, their way of life.
 We all have these universal human threads that connect us, our dreams, love, family, happiness, sadness.”